enricopolanski/functional-programming/README.md

 ## Introduction

+This repo introduces functional programming concepts using TypeScript and possibly libraries in the fp-ts ecosystem.

-This is a fork of [Giulio Canti](https://gcanti.github.io/about.html)'s ["Introduction to Functional Programming (Italian)"](https://github.com/gcanti/functional-programming).
-The author uses this repository as a reference for his lectures and workshops on functional programming.
+This fork is an edited translation of [Giulio Canti](https://gcanti.github.io/about.html)'s ["Introduction to Functional Programming (Italian)"](https://github.com/gcanti/functional-programming).
+The author uses the original as a reference and supporting material for his lectures and workshops on functional programming.

-This is an introduction to functional programming targetting the web developer using TypeScript and possibly libraries in the fp-ts ecosystem.
+The purpose of the edits is to expand on the material without changing the concepts nor structure.

 # Table of Content: